LangqiXing/langqixing.github.io/_pages/about.md

   - /about.html
 ---
 ![Lilopic](/images/Lilopic.png){: .align-right width="300px"}
-⚙️ I am currently a first-year Ph.D. student majoring in Mechanical and Industrial Engineering at Northeastern University.
+⚙️ I am currently a second-year Ph.D. student majoring in Mechanical and Industrial Engineering at Northeastern University.

 🧪 My research interests are in Particulate